How to care for air plants and help them thrive

 On top of that, air plants are relatively easy to grow, with some lasting for several years.
 Some species will also propagate regularly, so you can grow fresh plants from the pups.
 An air plant will only bloom once in its lifetime though, when it takes on a spectacular appearance — these curious plants are worth raising for this reason alone.
 If you’re not sure how to care for air plants, we’ve pulled together this useful guide to help you.
 We will cover tips and tricks as well as how to encourage your air plant to bloom.

-If you’re looking for more advice on how to raise your indoor garden, check out our guide on how to care for succulents.
+If you’re looking for more advice on how to raise your indoor garden, check out our guides on how to care for succulents and how to repot succulents.

 How to care for air plants